related-sciences/ukb-gwas-pipeline-nealelab/README.md

   --image ukb-gwas-pipeline-nealelab-dask-1607640553
 ```

+This is particularly useful for checking that the GCP monitoring agent was installed correctly.

-You can create a Dask cluster to test with like this:
+Then, you can create a Dask cluster to test with like this:

 ```
 source env.sh; source .env; source config/dask/cloudprovider.sh